 For the next February coronation came about after Isabella toppled her husband from power after his repeated betrayals and a descent towards tyranny.
 The queen forced her husband to abdicate in early 1327 and on February 1st that year, their eldest son was crowned as Edward III at Westminster Abbey.
-The new fourteen year old king soon decided he wanted to rule without help and Isabella’s influence came to an end in 1330.
+The new monarch, fourteen at the time his mother placed him on the throne, soon decided he wanted to rule without help and Isabella’s influence came to an end in 1330.

 Another ill fated king was crowned in February.
 Charles I’s coronation took place on February 2nd 1626 at Westminster Abbey.
 While the nation celebrated the arrival of a new, young king, his reign would soon become turbulent.